 Traditionally, doulas are present at the birth of a child.
 They work alongside the midwife to provide advice, emotional and spiritual comfort, as well as practical assistance to the mother and to gently lead the newborn into the world.
 End of Life Doulas offer the same during the process of dying.
 We believe the way we leave this world is as important as the way we arrive.

 North Hawaii Hospice offers a unique End of Life Doula Program.
 Our End of Life Doulas are specially trained, non-medical volunteers who are a part of the hospice care team.
 They provide additional support for patients and their families.
-In addition to the 18-hour Hospice Volunteer Training, our End of Life Doulas have taken the 24-hour Doulagivers: End of Life Doula Training.
-Doulagivers is an internationally recognized leader in end-of-life trainings and care.
+In addition to the 18-hour Hospice Volunteer Training, our End of Life Doulas have taken a 60-hour certification training that was developed by Bobbi Bryant, North Hawaii Hospice Volunteer Coordinator.
 The purpose of an End of Life Doula is to protect the sacred space of dying through the gift of intentional presence, to help people feel safe and supported as they make the transition from this life to the next.
+This is an added level of needed support.
 End of Life Doulas can help the family understand all of the changes that occur at the end of life, which in turn can bring a greater sense of calm.

 Services that End of Life Doulas offer: